MMarsland/PuzzleSolver/README.md

 # PuzzleSolver
- A brute force algorithm to solve a simple puzzle at my grandparent's house
+A brute force algorithm to solve a simple permutation puzzle at my grandparent's house